 We generally bill third-party payers and individual patients for testing services on a test-by-test basis.
 Third-party payers include Medicare, private insurance companies, institutional direct clients and Medicaid, each of which has different billing requirements.
 Medicare reimbursement programs are complex and often ambiguous, and are continuously being evaluated and modified by CMS.
 Our ability to receive timely reimbursements from third-party payers is dependent on our ability to submit accurate and complete billing statements, and/or correct and complete missing and incorrect billing information.
 Missing and incorrect information on reimbursement submissions slows down the billing process and increases the aging of accounts receivable.
 We must bill Medicare directly for tests performed for Medicare patients and must accept Medicare's fee schedule for the covered tests as payment in full.
 State Medicaid programs are generally prohibited from paying more than the Medicare fee schedule.
 Through February 2021, we were contracted with XIFIN, Inc. ("XIFIN"), a healthcare billing services management company, to work with our in-house staff and help manage our third-party billing.
 In early March 2021, we expanded our relationship with XIFIN to deploy XIFIN's revenue cycle management solution enterprise-wide to support all of our diagnostics testing services.
+During January 2022, the Company became aware that CMS issued a new billing policy whereby CMS would no longer reimburse for the use of the Company's ThyGeNEXT® and ThyraMIR® tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
+In February 2022, the Company announced that this billing policy determination by CMS had been changed retroactively to January 1, 2022.
+As a result, the Company will continue billing for both tests according to its LCD as originally set by Novitas.

 Some billing arrangements require us to bill multiple payers, and there are several other factors that complicate billing (e.g., disparity in coverage and information requirements among various payers; and incomplete or inaccurate billing information provided by ordering physicians).
 Since 2018 several private payers implemented pre-authorization requirements for molecular and genetic testing, including Anthem Blue Cross Blue Shield and United Healthcare, as well as various lab benefit companies such as American Imaging Management, Inc., or AIM, and Beacon Lab Benefits Solutions, or Beacon.
 In addition, more commercial payers are contracting with and delegating risk for lab services costs to lab benefits management companies (e.g. eviCore healthcare, AIM, and Beacon).
 This requires us to go through their technology assessment process to secure coverage and obtain a contract as an in-network lab provider for our services.
 We incur additional costs as a result of our participation in Medicare and Medicaid programs because diagnostic testing services are subject to complex, stringent and frequently ambiguous federal and state laws and regulations, including those relating to coverage, billing and reimbursement.
 Additionally, auditing for compliance with applicable laws and regulations as well as internal compliance policies and procedures adds further cost and complexity to the billing process.
-Further, our billing systems require significant technology investment and, as a result of marketplace demands, we need to continuously evaluates and implements changes in laws and regulations could further complicate our billing and increase our billing expense.
+Further, our billing systems require significant technology investment and, as a result of marketplace demands, we need to continually invest in our billing systems.
+Changes in laws and regulations could further complicate our billing and increase our billing expense.
 CMS establishes procedures and continuously evaluates and implements changes to the reimbursement process and requirements for coverage.